browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

  bdt_nbody and bdt_em3d.
 The N-body demo (bdt_nbody) is very similar to the BDT NBody Tutorial, however, the source code is a bit more complex since it includes an OpenCL display and the kernel is optimized for performance.
-The 3D FDTD electromegnetic demo (bdt_em3d) also provides an OpenGL display.
+The 3D FDTD electromagnetic demo (bdt_em3d) also provides an OpenGL display.
 Note that due to the interaction with OpenGL, these examples sometimes have difficulty working properly.
 The issue is normally a problem with the installed OpenGL utility libraries.